Jarhead: A Film Review

 Swoff: That's Vietnam music.
 Can't we get our own music?

-When I first heard about this picture, I was more than a little dubious about Jake Gyllenhaal's ability to play a wartime soldier.
+I was slightly dubious about Jake Gyllenhaal's ability to play a wartime soldier when I first heard about this picture.
 It's not that I think his acting is terrible.
-It's just that he didn't strike me as a very built or tough kind of guy, and he seemed more than a bit too tender to fit this kind of role.
+He didn't strike me as a very built or tough guy, and he seemed more than a bit too tender to fit this kind of role.
 But after seeing the film, I can say that he did the part perfectly.
-His acting in this film is very versatile, and I think this is one of his best films to date.
-Jamie Foxx's performance as Staff Sergeant Sykes is rather exceptional as well, and I think the rest of the cast also did a pretty good job.
+His acting in this film is very versatile, and I think this is one of his best films.
+Jamie Foxx's performance as Staff Sergeant Sykes is exceptional, and I think the rest of the cast did a pretty good job.

 Swoff: A man fires a rifle for many years and he goes to war.
 He comes home and he sees that whatever else he may do with his life like build a house, love a woman, change his son's diaper but he will always remain a jarhead.

 Jarhead covers the essential nasty and gritty nature of war.
-Still, it also covers the underlining sense of confusion, frustration, and boredom that seemed to focus on the Gulf War.
-The film very aptly shows how the different soldiers deal with the stress of being away from home.
+Still, it also covers the underlying confusion, frustration, and boredom that seemed to focus on the Gulf War.
+The film aptly shows how the different soldiers deal with the stress of being away from home.
 It also shows them in various stages of aggression, denial, insanity, and genuine acts of bravery.
-Overall the cinematography and imagery overall are rather breathtaking, the script is well written, and the film works well.
-While this is undoubtedly not as phenomenal a war film as, say, Born On The Fourth Of July, it still holds its weight and is most definitely a stand-out in the genre.
+Overall, the cinematography and imagery are breathtaking, the script is well-written, and the film works well.
+While this is undoubtedly not as phenomenal a war film as Born On The Fourth Of July, it still holds its weight and stands out in the genre.

 Swoff: Every war is different, every war is the same.

-As an infantryman and combat veteran, I can tell you that there are many "hurry up and wait" moments that seem to go on forever.
+As an infantryman and combat veteran, I can tell you that many "hurry up and wait" moments seem to go on forever.
 Jarhead depicted that perfectly.
 I recommend this movie.
-Sure, it has its Hollywood moments, but it does a great job showing the tedious, repetitive, and mundane routines warfighters encounter while deployed in a warzone.
+Sure, it has its Hollywood moments, but it shows the tedious, repetitive, and mundane routines warfighters encounter while deployed in a warzone.